Generate JWS Keys

 return f"{protected_base64}.{signature_base64}"

-raw_body = json.dumps(body) # the exact payload to be sent in the http request
+raw_body = json.dumps(body) # the exact payload to send in the HTTP request

 # signature that must be included in the 'Fintoc-JWS-Signature' request header